Home

 THE PALACE SQUARE

-Palace Square is St. Petersburg's main square and is a good example of how different styles can be combined in the most elaborate way.
-On the northern side of the square stands the picturesque Baroque Winter Palace (built in 1754-62).
-Across the square, on the southern side, there is the classical yellow-and-white General Staff building (built in 1819-29 by Carlo Rossi).
-This building encircles the Southern side of the square and through its central arch, designed as a Triumphal Arch of the Classical World, you can reach Nevsky Prospect.
-On the eastern side a building of the former Royal Guards' General Staff tastefully closes the panorama of Palace Square, while on the West the square borders with the Admiralty and the Admiralty Garden.
+Across the square, on the southern side, there is a classical yellow-and-white building of the former Imperial Army General Staff (built in 1819-29 by Carlo Rossi).
+This building encircles the Southern side of the square and through its central arch, designed as a Triumphal Arch of the Classical World, one can get to Nevsky Prospect.

-Next: The
+Next: The Admiralty

 Back to Tour Contents